Pigs in a Blanket Crescent Rolls

 Preheat the oven to 375° F. Line a large baking sheet with parchment paper.

-Open the tube of crescent roll dough and unroll it onto a lightly floured surface.
+Open the 8 ounces (1 tube) crescent roll dough and unroll it onto a lightly floured surface.
 Pinch the perforated seams together with your fingers.
 Use a rolling pin to roll out the sheet of dough to make it just a little thinner and larger.

 (Some brands also sell crescent roll dough sheets—you can use this instead and not have to worry about closing the perforations.)